RespiraWorks/Ventilator/quality-assurance/README.md

 Conforming with existing quality standards facilitates the regulatory approval process for our initial deployment.

+### Characterization Testing

+For details on component characterization tests, see the [Characterization Test Plan](characterization-test-plan.md).

 ## Testing

 Documentation relating to the testing equipment, strategy and test data is in the [testing](testing) subdirectory.